Acrylonitrile: Synthesis of chemicals

 Typical protic nucleophiles are alcohols, thiols, and especially amines.
+When hydrogen cyanide is used the product is succinonitrile.

 Acrylonitrile and derivatives, such as 2-chloroacrylonitrile, are dienophiles in Diels–Alder reactions.

 Health effects

-Acrylonitrile is highly flammable and toxic at low doses.
+Acrylonitrile is toxic with LD50 = 81 mg/kg (rats).
 It undergoes explosive polymerization.
 The burning material releases fumes of hydrogen cyanide and oxides of nitrogen.
-It is classified as a Class 2B carcinogen (possibly carcinogenic) by the International Agency for Research on Cancer (IARC), and workers exposed to high levels of airborne acrylonitrile are diagnosed more frequently with lung cancer than the rest of the population.
+It is classified as a Class 1 carcinogen (carcinogenic) by the International Agency for Research on Cancer (IARC), and workers exposed to high levels of airborne acrylonitrile are diagnosed more frequently with lung cancer than the rest of the population.
 Acrylonitrile is one of seven toxicants in cigarette smoke that are most associated with respiratory tract carcinogenesis.
 The mechanism of action of acrylonitrile appears to involve oxidative stress and oxidative DNA damage.
 Acrylonitrile increases cancer in high dose tests in male and female rats and mice and induces apoptosis in human umbilical cord mesenchymal stem cells.

 It evaporates quickly at room temperature (20 °C) to reach dangerous concentrations; skin irritation, respiratory irritation, and eye irritation are the immediate effects of this exposure.
 Pathways of exposure for humans include emissions, auto exhaust, and cigarette smoke that can expose the human subject directly if they inhale or smoke.
 Routes of exposure include inhalation, oral, and to a certain extent dermal uptake (tested with volunteer humans and in rat studies).
 Repeated exposure causes skin sensitization and may cause central nervous system and liver damage.

 There are two main excretion processes of acrylonitrile.
 The primary method is excretion in urine when acrylonitrile is metabolized by being directly conjugated to glutathione.
 The other method is when acrylonitrile is enzymatically converted into 2-cyanoethylene oxide which will produce cyanide end products that ultimately form thiocyanate, which is excreted via urine.
 Exposure can thus be detected via blood draws and urine sampling.

+In July 2024, the International Agency for Research on Cancer upgraded acrylonitrile's classification from 'possibly carcinogenic' to carcinogenic for humans.
+The Agency found sufficient evidence linking it to lung cancer.

+Use in plastic bottles

+In June 1974 Coca-Cola introduced the acrylonitrile/styrene 32oz Easy‐Goer plastic bottle, offering energy savings during manufacture, increased durability, and weight savings over glass.
+In March 1977 after a suit filed by the Natural Resources Defense Council the FDA rescinded approval of acrylonitrile bottles citing adverse effects on test animals.
+Monsanto, Coca-Cola's bottle manufacturer refuted the decision, stating "repeated tests have demonstrated that there is no detectable migration of acrylonitrile into the bottle's content."
+After several appeals in court by September 1977 the FDA finalized their ban.